 (3) The amount of any loss sustained by the Fund by reason of an offence under this section may, whether or not the offender has been prosecuted, be recovered by the Commission from the offender in a court of competent jurisdiction.

-[Section 65 amended by No. 73 of 1992 s.
+[Section 65 amended: No. 73 of 1992 s.
 17.]

 66. Proceedings under this Act